ekmadsen/AspNetCore.Middleware/README.md

 ]
 ```

-In your AJAX, older, or otherwise limited client, call the service by adding an HTTP request header:
+In your AJAX, older, or otherwise limited clients, call the service by adding an HTTP request header:

 ```
 Authorization: ErikTheCoder Token